Kilmar Abrego Garcia detained by ICE in Baltimore, faces deportation efforts

 “This administration has hit us hard, but I want to tell you guys something: God is with us, and God will never leave us,” Abrego Garcia said, speaking through a translator.
 “God will bring justice to all the injustice we are suffering.”

-Roughly 200 people gathered and prayed before the U.S. Immigration and Customs Enforcement in Baltimore.
-Some held signs with messages such as “Stop Detaining Our Neighbors” and “Free Kilmar.”

-With Abrego Garcia and his wife standing before them, the crowd spoke in unison: “The people united will never be defeated.”

-The crowd waited outside after Abrego Garcia entered the federal building.
-When his lawyer and wife walked out without him after his detainment, the crowd yelled “Shame!”
+Roughly 200 people gathered, prayed and crowded around Abrego Garcia while he walked into the offices for U.S. Immigration and Customs Enforcement in Baltimore, where he was detained.
+When his lawyer and wife walked out without him, the crowd yelled “Shame!”

-Department of Homeland Security Secretary Kristi Noem said in a post on X that Abrego Garcia was being processed for deportation.
+Department of Homeland Security Secretary Kristi Noem posted on X that Abrego Garcia was being processed for deportation.
 U.S. Attorney General Pam Bondi told Trump during a meeting in the Oval Office that Abrego Garcia “will no longer terrorize our country.”

-But Abrego Garcia’s lead immigration attorney, Simon Sandoval-Moshenberg, said lawyers will fight the administration's removal attempts.

-“I expect there’s going to be a status conference very promptly, and we’re going to ask for an interim order that he not be deported, pending his due process rights to contest deportation to any particular country,” he said.

 What's next?

+Federal officials argue Abrego Garcia can be deported because he came to the U.S. illegally and that the immigration judge's 2019 ruling deemed him eligible for expulsion, just not to his native El Salvador.

-Sandoval-Moshenberg told reporters Monday afternoon that Abrego Garcia's lawyers don't know when he will have a reasonable fear interview, where he should be able to express his fear of persecution or torture in the country where the U.S. wants to send him.
+Sandoval-Moshenberg told reporters Monday that Abrego Garcia is being held in a detention facility in Virginia.
+His lawyers don't know when he'll have a reasonable fear interview, where he can express fears of persecution or torture in the country the U.S. wants to send him.
 Officials have said it's Uganda.

-Abrego Garcia's attorneys have raised concerns about human-rights abuses in Uganda as well as his limited English-speaking skills in a country where the national language is English.
+Abrego Garcia's attorneys have raised concerns about human-rights abuses in Uganda as well as his limited ability to speak English in a country where that's the national language.
 But there are also unanswered questions about whether he could be imprisoned or sent on to El Salvador.
 A judge blocked the U.S. from sending Abrego Garcia back in 2019 because he faces credible threats from gangs there.

 Uganda recently agreed to take deportees from the U.S., provided they do not have criminal records and are not unaccompanied minors.